 Becoming an Alpinist

-On this classic alpine training course we aim to tackle some of Chamonix's best moderate alpine routes in a style that will offer you high quality mountaineering training along the way.
+On this progressive alpine training course we aim to tackle some of Chamonix's classic moderate alpine routes in a style that will offer you high quality mountaineering training along the way.
 This course is ideally suited to those with some existing rock climbing and winter mountaineering experience and who would like to develop these existing skills and become independent 'Alpinists'.

-With a maximum ratio of 1 Mountain Guide to 3 students this course aims to deliver high quality practical training whilst also tackling some interesting alpine climbs (up to PD+), providing the ideal venue to practice new skills in a high mountain context.
+With a maximum ratio of 1 Mountain Guide to 3 students this course aims to deliver high quality practical training whilst tackling some interesting alpine terrain (up to C. AD-) and practicing new skills in a high alpine context along the way.
+Training & development is the emphasis of this course thus we generally won't be tackling long & hard Grande Courses...during the course....but hopefully in the future having done it!

 There are four cornerstones to Alpine Mountaineering which even good climbers experienced in smaller and non-glaciated hills may not be familiar with.
 These four themes will drive the content of the training throughout the week.
 They are: